-- 3) If a router receives routing information from adjacent routers, it updates entries in the routing table. - 2) AOSPF: Unlike DVMRP, routing information is not flooded when multicast packets in MOSPF first arrive.
+AOSPF - Unlike DVMRP, routing information is not flooded when multicast packets in MOSPF first arrive.
 Instead, the router exchanges routing information with other routers when multicast membership changes.
 This approach suits anycast routing because its membership is more stable than multicast's.
 Therefore, AOSPF also adopts this membership change-driven approach, and the AOSPF routing table is exactly the same as DVARP's.
-AOSPF operation is done as follows. - If the anycast router detects a change in anycast membership, it updates/creates the entry in its own link-state database. - When detecting membership changes, each AOSPF router immediately sends the link state update to adjacent AOSPF routers. - 3) After updating/creating its own link-state database, the router uses Dijkstra's SPF (Shortest Path First) algorithm and calculates the shortest path tree from the router.
-Then, the anycast router creates/updates its routing table from the shortest path tree.
+AOSPF operation is as follows:

+1) If the anycast router detects a change in anycast membership, it updates/creates the entry in its own link-state database.

+2) When detecting membership changes, each AOSPF router immediately sends the link state update to adjacent AOSPF routers.

+3) After updating/creating its own link state database, the router uses Dijkstra's Shortest Path First (SPF) algorithm and calculates the shortest path tree from the router.
+Then the anycast router creates/updates its routing table from the shortest path tree.

-The AOSPF operation is similar to that of DVARP's except that it uses Dijkstra's SPF algorithm and there is a difference in the frequency of routing information exchanges.
-DVARP periodically exchanges information while AOSPF does this at topology change events, which greatly affects the convergence time for the routing table.
+The AOSPF operation is similar to that of DVARP's except that it uses Dijkstra's SPF algorithm, and there is a difference in the frequency of routing information exchanges.
+DVARP periodically exchanges information, while AOSPF does this at topology change events, which greatly affects the convergence time for the routing table.
 When there is a change in route in AOSPF, it is transmitted faster than it is with DVARP.

-3) PIA-SM: PIA-SM uses a core-based-tree algorithm like PIM-SM [9] and membership management is done by the core router.
-We called this core node the Rendezvous Point (RP) following PIM-SM.
-The RP is selected from all PIA-SM routers and has the responsibility of managing anycast memberships.
+PIA-SM - PIA-SM uses a core-based-tree algorithm like PIM-SM, [7] and membership management is done by the core router.
+We called this core node the rendezvous point (RP) following PIM-SM.
+The RP is selected from all PIA-SM routers and has is responsible for managing anycast memberships.
 A packet toward an anycast address is transmitted once to the RP.
 After transfer to the RP, the packet can be forwarded to the appropriate anycast receiver by the RP.
 The registration information on the RP is equivalent to DVARP and AOSPF routing tables.

 Because this core-based approach can be applied to PIA-SM, the PIM-SM mechanism can directly be used for it.
-Figure 5(b) has an example of a new registration to the PIA-SM's RP.
+Figure 5b has an example of a new registration to the PIA-SM's RP.
 We will now describe the operations of RP and PIA-SM routers.